Crestone Peak - Erie Acme Pad

 - Other best management practices.

-- The initial required set of rulemakings are completed (likely in summer 2020), or
+- The initial required set of rulemakings are completed;

 - Unless something changes with regard to the permit application, for example, such as newly proposed best management practices or additional Conditions of Approval (imposed by the COGCC), or both, that are more protective of public health, safety, welfare, the environment, or wildlife resources.